98teg/JSONConfigFile/doc/files/JSON-PROPERTY-ARRAY.md

 ## Usage

-Once you have instantiated the class, you can set restrictions on the size of the array via the 'set_min_size' and 'set_max_size' methods.
+Once you have instantiated the 'JSONPropertyArray' class, you can set restrictions on the size of the array via the 'set_min_size' and 'set_max_size' methods.
 The values that these functions receive as parameters are inclusive.
 To remove any restriction, you can use the 'remove_min_size' and 'remove_max_size' methods.

 You can also determine what kind of elements can be part of this array via the 'set_element_property' method, which receives a JSONProperty object as a parameter.
 Otherwise, the array would accept any type of data.
 You can return to the default behavior using the 'remove_element_property'.